jhotta/dd-omegat/target/dd-docs/content/integrations/awsrds.md

   11. On the Select blueprint screen, select the datadog-process-rds-metrics blueprint.
   12. Choose `RDSOSMetrics` from the **Log Group** dropdown.
   13. Enter anything for the Filter Name and click Next.
-  13. Enter a name for your function, such as `lambda-datadog-post-function`.
+  13. Enter a name for your function, such as `lambda-datadog-post-function`。
   14. In the Lambda function code area, replace `<KMS_ENCRYPTED_KEYS>` with the ciphertext blob part of the CLI command output above.
   15. Under Lambda function handler and role, choose the role you created above.
-Click **Next**.
+Click **Next**。
   16. Choose the **Enable Now** radio button.
   17. Click the **Create Function** button.**Native Database Integration**